Surrogacy South Australia – Law Reform Update, September 2020

 You can also purchase Sarah’s book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.

-Surrogacy processes will be similar to the current process – the parties will need to undergo counselling and obtain legal advice, and enter into a written agreement.
-But things that will change include:
+As with the previous legislation, the parties need to undergo counselling and obtain legal advice, and enter into a written agreement.
+But things that have changed include:

-- The surrogate will need to by over 25 years of age.
-The current requirement is that she be over 18.
-Intended parents will also need to be over 25.
+- The surrogate must be over 25 years of age.
+The previous requirement was that she be over 18.
+Intended parents also need to be over 25.

-- The surrogate will need to be an Australian citizen or permanent resident of Australia.
-People occasionally ask if they can have a surrogate from overseas – the Bill makes it clear that she must be in Australia with citizenship or PR.
+- The surrogate must be an Australian citizen or permanent resident of Australia.
+People occasionally ask if they can have a surrogate from overseas – the Act makes it clear that she must be in Australia with citizenship or permanent residency.

-- The surrogate will be able to be reimbursed for lost income – the current legislation does not allow for this.
+- The surrogate can be reimbursed for lost income – the previous legislation did not allow for this.

-- Single intended parents will be permitted to pursue surrogacy in South Australia.
-Current legislation requires the intended parents to be a couple.
+- Single intended parents are now permitted to pursue surrogacy in South Australia.
+Previous legislation required the intended parents to be a couple.

 - Advertising for a surrogate, or to be a surrogate, is permitted, as long as it is not ‘for valuable consideration’ – this means it cannot be a commercial arrangement.
 Advertising for an altruistic surrogate is permissible.

 - The parties can seek IVF treatment outside of South Australia.
-Currently the treatment must occur within South Australia to qualify for a Parentage Order after the birth.
+Previously, the treatment must have occurred within South Australia to qualify for a Parentage Order after the birth.